How To Reduce Food Waste & Save Money Too!

 How Do ‘Planned Leftovers’ Eliminate Food Waste?

-For instance, I may cook a large roast (or TWO) knowing it’s way more than RancherMan & I can eat at one sitting.
+I may cook a large roast knowing it’s way more than RancherMan & I can eat at one sitting.
+But there’s a plan for those leftovers.
+I’ll turn them into different meals in the coming days:

 Quickly Shred Leftover Roast for Pulled Pork BBQ sandwiches

-Leftover roast into Pulled Pork Enchiladas
+Leftover roast for Pulled Pork Enchiladas

 Carnitas Tacos with leftover roast